jburks725/docker-bind/README.md

 You may check the `docker logs dns` output to verify that your new zone serial numbers were loaded, or you may `dig` the SOA record for the zone.

+If you want to add new zones to your configuration, you'll need to restart the container rather than doing an `rndc reload`.